ErikaRedmark/monkey-shines-java-port/README.md

 - [x] Creating a new screen
 - [x] Adding Sprites
 - [x] Deleting Sprites
-- [ ] Editing Sprites (When selecting engine needs to stop to make clicking easier)
+- [x] Editing Sprites
 - [x] Adding goodies
 - [x] Placing Bonzo starting position
 - [x] Slowdown animations of sprites
 - [x] Adding Hazards
 - [x] Adding conveyer belts
 - [x] Adding collapsible tiles
-- [ ] Setting level background
+- [x] Setting level background
-- [ ] Indicating Authorship (Not part of original game)
+- [x] Indicating Authorship (Not part of original game)

+##Menu System
+So that the game can still be played whilst the menu system is being developed, there will always be a fallback way to load a level to play.
+Note that the level editor has no main menu system.
+Also note that this port has no concept of registration so all registration information is removed.
+- [ ] Initial landing screen when game starts up
+- [ ] Original Game Credits and New Game Credits
+- [ ] Sound Control
+- [ ] Keyboard Mapping
+- [ ] 'Other' world selection (similiar to current system
+- [ ] Ability to select a 'core' world that gets loaded up from a known location automatically

+More to come as I break this down further.

 ##Game Content
 Save file format is done; it is possible to work on worlds.
 Not all engine features exist though.